nordnet/design-tokens/README.md

 ## Limitations

 GitHub Actions has a payload limit of 50kB, which prevents exporting all design tokens at once.
-To circumvent this limitation, we export tokens in chunks using the same branch name to ensure they are added to the same Pull request.
-It's worth noting that if any new tokens are added or deleted, tests will fail until all chunks are exported.
+To circumvent this limitation, we export tokens in chunks by creating a new branch for each chunk.
+When these new branches are merged, tests run in the master branch to verify that all themes have the same token names.
+Only then do we release a new version